 A host of images exist online and surely they were posted by different people.
 Some people post images on their websites while others on third-party platforms.
 One of the ways to know whether a specific image is copyrighted is to search for the original poster and query him about the picture’s legal use.
 Now, the question is how to find the original poster?
 Take the image and do a reverse search in Google or Tineye.
 From the search result, find the image with a copyright notice or word copyright.
 Apart from this information, you should also get the publication date and the name of the primary poster.

 If you can’t verify the source of an image and are in doubt about the legal use of a particular image, the best is to refrain from using it.
 Isn’t it?
 You must know copyright owners closely monitor the unauthorized use of their properties.
 If they find anyone guilty of breaching copyright laws, they can disconcert him with monetary indemnification or filing a lawsuit.
 So, why should you take a risk and face dire consequences for no strong reason?
 You don’t need to do that and more importantly, there are many premium image banks available with different specifications and budgets from which you can collect your desired images easily and smoothly.

 Copyright is a big deal!
 Infringing copyright is an offense and anyone committing such an offense can’t get away with it.
 Different copyright owners stipulate different conditions for their copyrighted images and it’s very pivotal for anyone intending to use their images to know about those conditions.
 Don’t use copyrighted images neglecting the stipulated terms or else you may be punished heavily.

-I hope you to have garnered handy information about the way to detect a copyrighted image in this concise write-up.
+We hope you have garnered handy information about the way to detect a copyrighted image in this concise write-up.
 Until next time, dig and chill!

-Stay home and shield yourself from the COVID-19 pandemic.
+Stay home and shield yourself from the adverse effect of the COVID-19 pandemic.